 If your doctor says it's OK, you may be able to stop taking blood pressure medications temporarily to see if your sex life improves.
 To make sure your blood pressure remains within a safe range, you may need frequent blood pressure readings while you're not taking the blood pressure lowering medication that may be causing your sexual difficulties.
-Sometimes this can be done with a home blood pressure monitoring device.
+This can be done with a home blood pressure monitoring device for convenience.

 Men considering medications for erectile dysfunction should check with their doctor first.
-It's usually safe to combine the erectile dysfunction drugs sildenafil (Viagra), vardenafil (Levitra) and tadalafil (Cialis) with high blood pressure medications.
+It's usually safe to combine the erectile dysfunction drugs sildenafil (Revatio, Viagra), vardenafil (Levitra, Staxyn) and tadalafil (Adcirca, Cialis) with high blood pressure medications.

 Taking these drugs with nitrates, taken either regularly for chest pain or in an emergency setting, can cause a dangerous drop in blood pressure.

 If you have high blood pressure, you usually don't have to live with a loss of sexual satisfaction.
 Start by talking with your doctor.
 The more your doctor knows about you, the better he or she can treat your high blood pressure — and help you maintain a satisfying sex life.
 Be prepared to answer questions your doctor may ask, such as: